When and how to Notarize a Document?

 The party or parties to the document sign the document in the presence of the notary.
 It is important that the affixing of the signatures must be done in front and with the knowledge of the notary public so as to ensure that the parties understand the contents of the document and its legal effects.

-Each step is important and not following any one of them makes the notarization ineffective, and the document will not be considered as a public document, meaning, the benefits of notarization will not be enjoyed by the parties thereto.
+Failure to comply with each step results in an ineffective notarization.
+The document will in effect, not bear the status of a public document, and the benefits of notarization will not be enjoyed by the parties thereto.

 6. What can the parties do after the document is notarized by the notary public?